terascope/es-rolling-restart/README.md

 ### NODE_FILE

 The node file is a list of node names (including HTTP port) one per line.
+These should only be nodes that contain data and the node list should not contain the host you're using as the master node.

+NOTE: If you have dedicated master nodes, don't include them in the list.
+This script's primary purpose is to manage shard allocation which isn't necessary when restarting a dedicated master node.

 ```
 node1.example.com:9200